-- 1. All students of the University are required to submit to an annual medical examination at the beginning of the session Women students will be examined at Shirreff Hall; men students at the Public Health Clinic.
+1. All students of the University are required to receive an annual medical examination at the beginning of the session.
+Women students will be examined at Shirreff Hall; men students at the Public Health Clinic.
 Lists indicating appointments will be posted early in the session.
-Failure to keep appointments promptly will be regarded as a breach of University discipline. - 2.
-This service provides for the following: - (a) A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest. - (b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p.m. daily. - (c) Such medicines (except antitoxic sera, insulin, and other unusual preparations and dressings,) as may be prescribed. - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - 3.
-The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing;
+Failure to keep appointments promptly will be regarded as a breach of University discipline.

+- 2. This service provides for the following: - (a) A medical examination at the beginning of the session, with subsequent fluoroscopic examination of chest; - (b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p.m. daily; - (c) Such medicines (except antitoxic sera, insulin, and other unusual preparations) and dressings as may be prescribed; - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - 3.
+The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing; - (d) Dental treatments: - (e) Illnesses attributable to misconduct; - (f) Physician's fee for attendance elsewhere than at the Public Health Clinic:

+(g) Hospitalization;

-- (d) Dental treatments; - (e) Illness attributed to misconduct; - (f) Physician's fee for attendance elsewhere than at the Public Health Clinic; - (g) Hospitalization; - (h) Any other service not specified in Section 2 hereof. - 4.
-Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone 3-8438). - 5.
-All students are expected to carry out the instructions of the physician to the fullest extent possible.
-Failure to do so will be regarded as a breach of University discipline. - 6.
-All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination. - 7.
-King's College provides a doctor to attend students in residence.
+(h) Any other service not specified in Section 2 hereof.

+4. Arrangements for consultations during the session are to be made through the Office of the Medical Director, Students'.
+Health Service, Public Health Clinic (Telephone 3-8438).

+5. All students are expected to carry out the instructions of the physician to the fullest extent possible.
+Failure to do so will be regarded as a breach of University discipline.

+6. All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination.